St Ursula’s Library

 How often your daughter is reading, and in fact the quality of what she is reading can have more of an effect on her performance than her socio-economic background.
 Encouraging your daughter to read, for at least 20 minutes per day, can increase her academic performance and confidence.

 Miss Deegan (the School Librarian) currently has year 7 and 8 writing ‘Reading Logs’ to keep track of the books they read, the genre, and their difficulty.
 She recommends that 1 out of every 3 books or short stories pupils read should be challenging to build their vocabulary and academic resilience.
-She has provided an online classic literature library and short story collection on the Library Google Drive (link above).
+Students can read both physical books from the library and eBooks from the system.

 Miss Deegan has also created reading lists with age recommendations and blurbs by genre and a KS4 reading list.
 There are a multitude of resources available both on the Library’s dedicated Google Drive (pupils must use their school google account to access it) and the public Library Padlet page (see links above).